ie3-institute/PowerSystemDataModel/docs/readthedocs/io/csvfiles.rst

 Default naming strategy
 =======================
-There is a default mapping from model class to naming of data sinks in the case you would like to use csv files for (de-)serialization of models.
+There is a default mapping from model class to naming of entities in the case you would like to use csv files for (de-)serialization of models.
-You may extend / alter the naming with pre- or suffix by calling :code: `new EntityPersistenceNamingStrategy("prefix","suffix")`.
+You may extend / alter the naming with pre- or suffix by calling :code:`new EntityPersistenceNamingStrategy("prefix","suffix")`.

 Input
 -----